 Our Pick

-EVSE is one of the most trusted names when it comes to charging cables in the industry.
-Their 5-metre 3-Phase 22kW cable is one of the most popular on the market and for good reason, it is lightweight, well built and has a 2-year warranty to boot.
+When it comes to charging cables, X-Car may not be a household name, but their products have proven to be great value for money.
+Their 5-metre 3-Phase 22kW cable is one of the most popular on the market, and for good reason: it is lightweight, well built and has a 2-year warranty to boot.

 This cable is capable of speeds of up to 22Kw or 32A, which is the maximum for AC charging.
 The 5-metre length is long enough to charge most EVs whether parking nose in or reversing up to the public charger.

-Overall for the price this cable is hard to beat, although it does look a little boring, it will certainly meet your public charging needs for your EV.
+Overall, for the price, this cable is hard to beat; although it won’t win any design awards, it will certainly meet your public charging needs for your EV.

 Upgrade Pick